StrawWagen/termhunter/README.md

 Owns these variables
 - `self.IsSeeEnemy` true if there is no map geometry between bot and it's enemy.
 - `self.NothingOrBreakableBetweenEnemy` true if there's either breakable props, or nothing at all between the bot and it's enemy.
-- `self.DistToEnemy` distance to current enemy, or distance to last enemy if no valid enemy
+- `self.DistToEnemy` Distance to current enemy, or distance to last enemy if no valid enemy.
-- `self.EnemiesVehicle` current enemy's vehicle if they are a player and inside a valid vehicle
+- `self.EnemiesVehicle` Current enemy's vehicle if they are a player and inside a valid vehicle.
-- `self.LastEnemySpotTime` last CurTime() we had a valid line of sight to an enemy
+- `self.LastEnemySpotTime` Last CurTime() we had a valid line of sight to an enemy.
-- `self.LastEnemyShootPos` the GetShootPos of the last enemy we saw
+- `self.LastEnemyShootPos` The GetShootPos of the last enemy we saw.
-- `self.EnemyLastMoveDir` the direction of movement of the last enemy we saw
+- `self.EnemyLastMoveDir` The direction of movement of the last enemy we saw.
-- `self.EnemyLastPos` the last position we saw any enemy at
+- `self.EnemyLastPos` The last position we saw any enemy at.
-- `self.EnemyLastPosOffsetted` above, but offsetted 150u in the direction of EnemyLastMoveDir
+- `self.EnemyLastPosOffsetted` Above, but offsetted 150u in the direction of EnemyLastMoveDir

 ### "shooting_handler"
 Manages...
-- aiming.
+- Aiming.
-- shooting at current enemy.
+- Shooting at current enemy.
-- dropping crappy weapons.
+- Dropping crappy weapons. (weapons that don't seem to do damage)
-- reloading weapons
+- Reloading weapons.
-- looking around while pathing
+- looking around while pathing.

 ### "awareness_handler"
-Manages an essential local cache of nearby objects
+Manages an essential local cache of nearby objects.

 #### NPCs use this cache to...
 ##### Find objects blocking their path (to beat them up)
-To find SLAMs, harmful traps to path around
+1. To find SLAMs, harmful traps to path around.

-To find explosive barrels nearby their enemy, to shoot!
+2. To find explosive barrels nearby their enemy, to shoot!

-To find nearby weapons...
+3. To find nearby weapons...

 ##### The cache tables
 - `self.AwarenessCheckRange` radius of the cache (do not make this too big, will slow down bots A LOT)